Mapping the prevalence of cancer risk factors at the small area level in Australia: Statistical models

+To facilitate decision-making, we classified SA2s by assessing whether their individual and neighbor values (i.e. clusters \cite{RN568, RN617}) were significantly different to the national average.
+In this work, these classifications were called \emph{evidence classifications}.
 Any area classified as HC, H, L, or LC has an exceedance probability suggesting that the modelled prevalence is significantly different to the national average; HC or H denotes higher, while L or LC denotes lower.
 The difference between HC and H (or LC and L) is that the former provides an indication of clustering of areas, while the later only indicates significance of the area itself.
 If an area is not classified according to the criteria above (defined as None (``N'')) the modelled estimate is not sufficiently different to the national average.
+See details in Section D.3 of the Additional File.

 Code to produce subsequent plots is available on GitHub \cite{hogg2023acariskfactors}.